fire features in outdoor kitchens

 Yes, eco-friendly fire features are available.
 You can choose models that use renewable fuels like bioethanol or propane, which produce fewer emissions.
 Recycling options include using sustainable materials for the fire pit itself.
 These choices help reduce your environmental impact while enjoying your outdoor space.
 Look for fire features designed with eco-conscious materials and fueled by renewable sources to make your outdoor kitchen more sustainable.

-Sunjoy Outdoor Fireplace, Patio Wood Burning Fireplace with Steel Chimney, Mesh Spark Screen Doors, Fire Poker, and Removable Grate, Copper and Black
+Sunjoy Outdoor Fireplace, Stone Look Tile Patio Wood Burning Steel Fireplace with Chimney, Spark Screen, Fire Poker, Rain Cover, and Removable Grate, Black with Golden Highlight

-Sunjoy Outdoor Fireplace, Patio Wood Burning Fireplace with Steel Chimney, Mesh Spark Screen Doors, Fire Poker, and Removable Grate, Copper and Black
+Sunjoy Outdoor Fireplace, Stone Look Tile Patio Wood Burning Steel Fireplace with Chimney, Spark Screen, Fire Poker, Rain Cover, and Removable Grate, Black with Golden Highlight

-Sturdy Construction: This fireplace is made of rust-resistant, powder-coated steel with bronze highlights and finished with manufactured stone….
+【Sturdy Construction】- This fireplace is made of high quality black powder-coated steel with golden highlights, and finished with…

 As an affiliate, we earn on qualifying purchases.